dvfs/WiFiClock/README.md

 A WiFi clock who also displays temperature &amp; weather if it turns bad !

-Some tutorial and code example I use in this project :
+Some tutorials and code examples I used in this project :

 https://randomnerdtutorials.com/esp8266-weather-forecaster/